Arnav6508/Named-Entity-Recognition/ReadMe.md

 2. <b>Model Architecture</b>
 -> Embedding Layer: Converts tokens into dense vectors, capturing semantic meaning.
--> LSTM Layer: Processes the token sequences while maintaining contextual information, leveraging the sequential nature of the text.
+-> Bidirectional LSTM Layer: Processes the token sequences while maintaining contextual information from both previous tokens and future tokens.
+-> Dropout Layer: Applied to prevent overfitting by randomly zeroing some of the layer outputs during training.
 -> Dense Layer: Maps the LSTM output to entity classes for each token.
 -> Activation Function: A softmax function is used for multiclass classification, producing probabilities for each entity label.